lawbel/zig-shogi/README.md

 ## Source Documentation

 Building documentation for the source code is possible, although a convenient CLI doesn't seem to exist at time of writing.
-To build documentation for a particular module, say `source/sdl.zig`, run the following bash command from the project root directory, and then open up `docs/index.html` in your browser.
+Additionally, only public functions/constants (those marked with the `pub` keyword) are shown.

+Nonetheless, To build documentation for a particular module, say `source/sdl.zig`, run the following bash command from the project root directory, and then open up `docs/index.html` in your browser.
 This will show docs for all publicly exposed functions, types, etc.

 ```sh
 zig build-lib ./source/sdl.zig              \